Frequently Asked Questions

 What are your dairy cows fed?

 All of our dairy cows are on pasture spring through fall and most of the winter.
 They are rotated daily on fresh, diverse and spray-free pasture spring and fall season and are supplemented with spray-free hay from local fields.
 We also supplement them with alfalfa pellets when we milk them and offer them a variety of livestock salts as mineral supplements year-round.
 As an orthomolecular, regenerative farm, we use no ag chemicals or pharmaceuticals on the farm.

 Are all of your livestock free-range?

 Yes.
 We use various sized paddocks to move them around our 160 acre land.
 They "free-range" inside their paddocks, which are freshened regularly.
 Chickens have a broad ranging area so they can do their job.
 We love farm share owners to come visit the farm to see how we do things.

 Why aren't you certified organic?

-We are pioneering orthomolecular, regenerative farming methods.
-Orthomolecular means we utilize high-dose nutrients (molecules found in Eden) and never use pharmaceutical chemicals.
-The farm microbiome is critical, and that means no ag chemicals or pharma chemicals are used on our farm, because they damage the microbiome.
-We work on contract with our farm share owners and are "farm-share-owner certified."
-We have an open-door, open-farm policy at Helios Farms, and our farm share owners are invited to visit any time.
-We are working under contract for you, our farm share owners.
-We are farm-share-owner certified.
+We are pioneering orthomolecular restorative farming methods.
+Orthomolecular means we use high-dose nutrients (molecules found in Eden) and never use pharmaceutical chemicals.
+Restorative means that we understand the whole farm microbial balance is critical.
+We use the intelligence of raw milk (prebiotic and probiotic) in multispecies livestock feed to tune the microbiome of the soil, water, plants, and livestock.
+We are storing the Edenic microbiome, and that means no ag chemicals or pharma chemicals are used on our farm, because they damage the microbiome.
+We work under private contract with our our association members and are "farm-community certified."
+We have an open-door, open-farm policy at Helios Farms, and our PMA members are invited to visit any time.
 We ask that you visit the farm to learn, question, contribute to, and approve our practices.